Surface Diagrams for Frobenius Algebras and Frobenius-Schur Indicators in Grothendieck-Verdier Categories: Categorical preliminaries

 called the \emph{left distributor} and the \emph{right distributor}.\footnote{This terminology originates from Cockett and Seely \cite{WDC}.
 Distributors can be viewed as resource-sensitive one-directional distributive laws.
 That is, unlike the distributive laws that arise in ring theory, in the definition of distributors, each variable occurs only once in source and target.} They are required to satisfy the coherence axioms in Appendix \ref{coherenceLD}.
 The axioms consist of four triangle and six pentagon diagrams.
 These encode the compatibility of the distributors with the unitors and associators of both monoidal structures.
 Distributors do not need to be invertible. \end{itemize} \end{definition}

 Throughout the paper, we invoke the following example.
-For additional examples (which carry even more structure), see Examples \ref{pivotality of bimodule example}. \begin{example} Consider the category $A\operatorname{-bimod}$ of finite-dimensional bimodules over a finite-dimensional algebra $A$ over a field $k$.
-The usual right exact tensor product $\otimes_A$ of $A$-bimodules endows $A$-bimod with a monoidal structure with unit $A$.
-The $k$-linear dual $DM:=\operatorname{Hom}_{k}(M,k)$ of an $A$-bimodule $M$ carries an $A$-bimodule structure given by
+For additional examples (which carry even more structure), see Examples \ref{pivotality of bimodule example}. \begin{example} Consider the category $A\operatorname{-bimod}$ of bimodules over a finite-dimensional algebra $A$ over a field $k$.
+The usual right exact tensor product $\otimes_A$ of $A$-bimodules endows $A\operatorname{-bimod}$ with a monoidal structure with unit $A$.
+The $k$-linear dual $DM:=\operatorname{Hom}_{k}(A,k)$ of an $A$-bimodule $M$ carries an $A$-bimodule structure given by

 for $x,y\in A$, $m\in M$ and $f\in DM$.
-Any finite-dimensional $A$-bimodule becomes a bicomodule over the dual coalgebra $DA$.
-The left exact tensor product of $DA$-bicomodules endows $A\operatorname{-bimod}$ with a second monoidal structure $\otimes^A$ and monoidal unit $DA$.
-This makes the category $A\operatorname{-bimod}$ an LD-category.
-For more details and the definition of distributors, see \cite{fuchs2024grothendieckverdierdualitycategoriesbimodules}. \end{example}
+Any $A$-bimodule becomes a bicomodule over the dual coalgebra $DA$.
+The left exact tensor product of $DA$-bicomodules, also known as a \emph{cotensor product}, endows $A\operatorname{-bimod}$ with a second monoidal structure $\otimes^A$ and monoidal unit $DA$.
+Together, these two monoidal structures make $A\operatorname{-bimod}$ into an LD-category.
+For further details and the definition of distributors, see \cite{fuchs2024grothendieckverdierdualitycategoriesbimodules}.
+(Although the paper \cite{fuchs2024grothendieckverdierdualitycategoriesbimodules} restricts attention to the full subcategory $A\operatorname{-bimod}^{\operatorname{f.d.}}$ of finite-dimensional $A$-bimodules, the LD-structure extends directly to the entire category $A\operatorname{-bimod}$.) \end{example}

 Let us discuss surface diagrams for LD-categories: \begin{remark} The $\otimes$-monoidal structure is depicted as explained in Section \ref{application:moncats and functors}.
 Specifically, the functor lines of the monoidal product $\otimes$ and the monoidal unit $1$ are colored black, while the functor lines of the other monoidal product $\parLL$ and its monoidal unit $K$ are colored red.
 As a result, the surface diagrams for the distributors feature the same configuration of sheets as those for the associators, but with a different coloring of the functor lines: